Wireless IEM Headphones: Soundcore Liberty 2 Pro vs Samsung, Jabra and Sennheiser

 On Billie Eilish "When I was Older", the bass was incredibly deep and clear, the ticking clock on the right headphone felt like it was inside my head, her voice projected into me.
 The sound was just incredible, with excellent reverb clearly audible.
 This track sounded a bit more dynamic on the Sennheisers with the bass being more pronounced but not as extended.

 For less bass-intensive music, I switched back to the large eartips to get fuller sound.
 The high-definition detail these headphones offer are leaps and bounds better than even the Sennheisers.
-I just wish I could play them louder but without volume control, my phone could only get them so loud.
+While they play plenty loud, they just don't quite get the ludicrous mode like the Sennheisers.
+If you want balls to the walls loud, than the Sennheisers are your best bet in this group of IEMs.

 There was an almost immediacy to Harry Connick, Jr's vocals in "What Child is This?" while listening on the Liberty 2 earbuds that I didn't sense when listening to the Sennheiser Momentums.
 The Liberty 2's showed off their ability to extract all of the detail in the high hats on "Silver Bells".
 I felt this song was a bit bright sounding and wished I could have trimmed that in EQ.
 But, bass was extremely punchy and the sound was very dynamic.
 These earbuds were engaging to listen to and had me wanting to hear all that I was missing from my favorite music on lesser products.
 I was having an OMG moment and was simply awe struck at how good this Harry Connick, Jr track sounded.
 "Joe Slam and the Spaceship" had some very deep bass tones that the Liberty 2s were able to reproduce better than I could have imagined.
 I was quite taken by how deep and tight the bass sounded on these earbuds, surpassing what I heard on the Sennheisers.